GoogleCloudPlatform/professional-services-data-validator/docs/Installation.md

 ## Pre-requisites
-Data validation tool can be configured to store the results of validation runs into BigQuery tables.
+The data validation tool can be configured to store the results of validation runs into BigQuery tables.
 To allow tool to do that, we need to do following:

 ## Setup